 The volunteers of Civil Air Patrol, CAP/US Air Force Auxiliary in support of "Wreaths Across America" will place wreaths on the final resting place of fallen veterans at National Cemeteries across the nation again this holiday season.

 We hope you can participate in this patriotic community service by donating $15.00 for each wreath.
-Some families donate four wreaths; small businesses donate 10 wreaths and larger corporations donate 100 wreaths.
+Some families donate five wreaths; small businesses donate 10 wreaths and larger corporations donate 100 wreaths.
 Of course, you can donate one wreath.

 In addition, a portion of the proceeds from each wreath purchased goes toward helping our Squadron to achieve our training and mission goals.
 Thank you!